 A definite two shotter with the tee shot over water to a slightly raised fairway.
 The second shot is to a green below the golfer protected by two bunkers on the left, then trees and a lateral hazard on the right.
 A water hazard some 40m short of the green catches more second shots than it should.

 A well struck middle to short iron should find the subtle undulating green, but be careful of the two bunkers left and front, and severe fallaway right rear.
 Interesting putts can be anticipated.

 A short par 4 with an undulating fairway, mounds and trees left and right, out of bounds the entire right hand side of the hole.
 Water hazard 190m from the tee.
 A small green sloping left to right sits across the fairway and precision shotmaking is required to get to a hole cut behind the two bunkers left front.

 Drivable but make sure it is straight.
-Out of bounds on the right and water left, await any shot slightly off centre and cant turn three into five or four into six quite easily.
+Out of bounds on the right and water left, await any shot slightly off centre and can turn three into five or four into six quite easily.
 Another small sloping green with bunkers left and right front requires precision shot making to record a score.
-Short but suitable.
+Short but subtle.

 A critical driving hole, this fairway crowns and many shots find their way into the trees either side of the fairway.
 A large sloping green with bunkers either side awaits.
 The tee shot is all important.

 After successfully driving from a chute of trees, if you avoid the trees and water on the right, you shouldn’t have too much trouble with this hole.
 Longer hitters might get on or around the small flat green with their second.
 Although the longest hole on the course, birdies on this hole are not rare.